Note: This post has been updated with new information, as of February 2020.

 On a global scale, 91% of plastics don’t get recycled

 In fact, this was the statistic of the year in 2018.
 This statistic is according to the now-famous study published in Science Advances.
 It’s the first study ever done to measure the amount of plastics created versus what’s actually been recycled.
 The researchers concluded that humans have produced 8.3 billion metric tons of plastic, with 90.5% ending up as pure waste.
 Here in Canada, the numbers are similar: less than 11% of plastics are recycled.
 The rest end up incinerated, in landfills, or worse.

 New stats tell us that the recycling rate is actually declining, not increasing.
 Plus, we’re continuing to produce more and more plastics at a dizzying rate.
 We just can’t count on recycling to solve our plastic problem.
 Clearly, it’s not working.

 Pizza boxes with grease, glass jars with peanut butter at the bottom, paper with coffee stains–it’s all contamination.
 And that means it’s headed for the landfill.
 In some Canadian cities, contamination is as high at 25%, which means we’re not recycling nearly as much as we think we are.

 Plastics are crappy materials for recycling

-A glass jar can be recycled and made into another glass jar just about indefinitely.
+An aluminum soda can can be recycled and made into another soda can just about indefinitely.
 Plastics, on the other hand, don’t hold up well.
 They become weaker and of worse quality over time, so they typically can’t be recycled many times.
 It’s why people say that plastics aren’t truly “recycled” at all: they are “downcycled.”

 Recycling is near the bottom of the “Waste Hierarchy”